About TMS Therapy for Depression

 The most commonly reported side effects during clinical trials were headache and scalp discomfort.
 These potential side effects were typically mild to moderate, and were less common after the first week of treatment.
 During clinical trials, less than 5% of patients treated with TMS discontinued treatment due to side effects.
 If necessary, headaches from TMS can be treated with over-the-counter pain medications.
 If the side effects persist, the strength of the TMS pulses can be temporarily reduced to ensure the comfort of the patient.

-What are the potential risks of Transcranial Magnetic Stimulation (TMS) therapy?
+What are the potential risks of TMS therapy?

 In clinical practices there have been rare reports of seizures.
 These instances of seizures were associated with the use of Wellbutrin or alcohol.
 To help mitigate this risk, patients are asked to stop the use of Wellbutrin before beginning TMS and to abstain from alcohol during the course of their TMS treatment.
 Rarely, patients may develop manic symptoms during TMS.